mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 ## Azure Tables
 - a NoSQL storage solution that uses tables containing key/value data items - *NOT like a relational db table*
-- enables storage of semi-struct data
+- enables storage of semi-struct data ==> in general cosmosDB is preferred over this
+- by default only supports read replicas in other regions, use cosmosdb for multi-region writes
 - The unique KEY in the table is: (Partition key & row key)
     - items in partition are stored in row key order
-    - allows an app to perform point queries that ID a single row & range queries that fetch a block of rows in a partition
+    - allows an app to perform simple & point queries that ID a single row & range queries that fetch a block of rows in a partition
 - when you modify data, a timestamp col records dttm of modification made - after that, any other columns needed are entirely up to the user
 - No concept of FKs, relationships, stored procs, views... that come with relational db
     - this is just pure denormalized data